MaineDSA/ActionNetworkEventSync/README.md

 This Google Apps Script code simplifies some more labor-intensive Action Network tasks:

-- **syncANtoGCal()** Retrieving a list of recently-edited Action Network events and syncing them to Google Calendar.
+- **syncANtoGCal()** Retrieving a list of recently-edited Action Network events from each API key and syncing them to Google Calendar.
-- **draftANEventMessage()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted email to be sent to a single address.
+- **draftANEventMessage()** Retriving a list of upcoming Action Network events from the first API key and compiling them into an HTML-formatted email draft on Action Network.
-- **emailFormattedEventList()** Retriving a list of upcoming Action Network events and compiling them into an HTML-formatted Gmail email.
-- **postTodaysEvents()** Retriving a list of upcoming Action Network events and compiling them into a regular Slack post.
+- **postTodaysEvents()** Retriving a list of upcoming Action Network events from each API key and compiling them into a regular Slack post.

 ## Screenshots